 Control Voltage Overamp – The Less Usual Cause

-But less commonly you will see the LV circuit draw high amps because of magnetic solenoids that are energized but the mechanical pin, stem or armature is stuck.
+Less commonly you will see the low voltage circuit draw high amperage because of magnetic solenoids that are energized but the mechanical pin, stem or armature is stuck.

 A common example is a contactor that is stuck open.
 This results in high amperage because the solenoid is energized without the magnetic resistance (reactance) provided by the induced magnetic field.